sujaymate/G4Workshop2022/README.md

 sensitivedetector.hh

 Check that you do not have any volume overlap issue.
-On successfull operation you would find a picture like below.
+On successful operation you would find a picture like below.

 <p float="center">
   <img src="./Problem_05/image/output_05.png" height="700" width="800" alt="Sensitive Detector" title="Sensitive Detector segment"/>